-There are several variables to consider when determining when to travel.
+Here are some variables to consider on when to travel:

 To get the lowest airfare, compare the cost of travel on different dates and days of the week.
-Find out what the various rates are if you were to shift your travel date by a few days or so.
-Some days of the week are less expensive to travel on than others.
+Depending on the day of the week you travel or the time of year, the airfare will be higher or lower.

-- Required Vaccine Shots: If you are traveling to a country that requires vaccine shots, be sure to plan accordingly.
+If vaccines are required or recommended for the country you are traveling to, plan accordingly.
 Some vaccines (such as Hepatitis B) require three shots in a six month period.
-You get the first two shots within a month of each other, and the third shot when you return.
-Be sure you are up-to-date on your routine vaccinations as well.
+You will get the first two shots within a month of each other, and the third shot when you return.
+Make sure you are up-to-date on your routine vaccinations as well.

-When traveling abroad, find out when that country celebrates local or international holidays and when it is considered to be peak tourist season.
+When traveling abroad, find out when that country celebrates local or international holidays and when it is considered peak tourist season.